-I could write this in the third person, saying Paria Hassouri is a mother of three, a pediatrician, a runner.
-She loves Malbec, Jane Austen, retail therapy, and truffle on everything.
-Her personal essays have been published in the Huffington Post, Washington Post, Women’s Running Magazine, and Kevin MD.
+I could write this in the third person, saying Paria Hassouri is a mother of three, a pediatrician, a transgender rights activist.
+She loves running, Malbec, Jane Austen, retail therapy, and truffle on everything.
+Her personal essays have been published in the Huffington Post, Washington Post, LA Times, Women’s Running Magazine, Kevin MD, and Grown and Flown.
 She currently resides in Los Angeles with her husband and children and is writing her memoir….but that wouldn’t sound like me.
 I only know how to write when I use my own voice… in the first person… so here it is:

 Above and before anything else, I am a mother to three incredible human beings.
 All I’ve ever wanted to be for as long as I can remember is a mother, until one day, that all-encompassing identity made me look into the mirror and I couldn’t see me.
 I’d always craved and sought deep connection to other people, and it became apparent it was time to look inwards and connect to me.